 The Plants: Windy Ridge Farm offers a full line of edible and medicinal vegetable and herb seedlings.
 We grow all of our plants with integrity using only organic practices and are certified with Baystate Organic Certifiers.
 We offer wholesale rates and will grow custom varieties for other small farms and businesses with advance notice.

 The Produce: The basis of our small local family food business lies in the desire to grow as much of our own family’s food as possible.
-We pass down our own food cultivation, storage and preservation skills to our CSA community as well as our clientele at Farmer’s Markets.
-By doing this, we are mimicking a timeless tradition of each generation sharing their food growing and processing skills with the following generation.
-We enjoy the excitement of discovering new ways to prolong our harvest through different methods of crop production and season extension.
+We share our own food cultivation, storage and preservation skills with our our customers.
+This continues a timeless tradition of each generation sharing their food ways with the following generation.
+Keeping this process alive is an integral part of maintaining our food sovereignty moving into the future.

-Our farm strives to allow access to fresh produce to people from all backgrounds.
-We have donated excess produce to the Northampton Survival Center, The Christian Center Pittsfield and the Berkshire Dream Center.
-We accept WIC and Senior coupons at our three farmer’s markets, the Berkshire Mall Market in Lanesborough and the Downtown Pittsfield Farmer’s Market.
-We also accept SNAP/HIP benefits at the Pittsfield market.
+Our farm strives to allow equitable access to fresh produce to people from all backgrounds.
+We donate to South Community Food Pantry in Pittsfield.
+We accept SNAP/HIP, WIC and Senior coupons at the Downtown Pittsfield Farmer’s Market.
+We also accept SNAP/HIP for our seedlings in the spring and offer free delivery in Western MA for SNAP customers.

 We believe that the health benefits of freshly harvested and organically grown local produce are immense and in an altogether different category than store bought produce.
-Heritage plant varieties that have been passed down through the generations are disappearing at an alarming rate.
-Whenever possible we try to select native heirloom varieties.
+Plant varieties that have been passed down through each generation are disappearing at an alarming rate.
+Whenever possible we try to select heirloom varieties that perform well in our New England climate.
 We save much of our own seed in an effort to provide true local food security to our area.
-To this end, we have worked with and learned from many local farmers in this area who share our passion for sustainable community based agricultural enterprises.
-We love sharing recipes and teaching families something new about food that changes their diet possibilities.
-We feel we must leave the next generation with the tools and knowledge to grow their own food and enjoy eating it too!
+We have worked with and learned from many farmers and gardeners who share our passion for sustainable communities.

 Would your farm be interested in participating in the west Stockbridge Farmers market?
 We are starting on May24th and will run through Oct.18.
 You can contact us WSFarmMarket@gmail.com.
 Thank You, Mary Thibeault Steering Committee Member